-Regular employees who are members of the National Guard or organized Reserves are paid the difference between their military duty training pay and their regular compensation, excluding military travel allowance, not to exceed fifteen (15) calendar days each year.
-Advance written notice requesting the leave, along with a copy of the military orders, must be submitted to the human resources department.
+Regular employees who are members of the National Guard or organized Reserves are paid the difference between their military duty training pay and their regular compensation, excluding military travel allowance, not to exceed 15 calendar days each year.
+Advance written notice requesting the leave, along with a copy of the military orders, must be submitted to the Office of Human Resources.
 Any military duty must be recorded on the employee's time records.
 Voluntary military duty is not covered under this requirement.

-Upon returning to work from duty, the employee should forward a statement of military pay to the Department of Human Resources and the payroll office so that an adjustment in earnings can be arranged.
+Upon returning to work from duty, the employee should forward a statement of military pay to the Office of Human Resources and the Payroll Office so that an adjustment in earnings can be arranged.
 This time off will not affect the use of vacation time.
 If the employee chooses to take this time as vacation, no differential pay will be paid.

-In the event of a war or other national, state, or local emergency, military leave will be granted for up to a maximum of one year.
-Military orders must be submitted, in advance, to the human resources department.
+In the event of a war or other national, state, or local emergency, military leave will be granted for up to a maximum of one (1) year.
+Military orders must be submitted, in advance, to the Office of Human Resources.
 During approved and extended military leave, an employee is eligible to receive all employee benefits and reemployment is guaranteed.
 Extended military leave is unpaid, but an employee may use the vacation allotment.